vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Somaśarman, 290, 291, 293–297, 554 Somasiddhānta (Pāśupata school), 293, 294, 296

-somasūryavam. śa, see Lunar Race Soma(vam. śa) of Mekalā, see Lunar Race Somavam. śin(s), 253, 297
+somasūryavaṁśa, see Lunar Race Soma(vaṁśa) of Mekalā, see Lunar Race Somavaṁśin(s), 253, 297

-Someśa, 292–294, see also Somaśarman Somibhat.t.āraka, 294
+Someśa, 292–294, see also Somaśarman Somibhaṭṭāraka, 294

 Somnāth, 62, 63, 73, 482